JonathanSecondGithub/HUAWEI-HCIA/README.md

 ## 3. VLAN

 ### a.
 Create VLANs 2 and 3 on S1 and S2.
-    The `vlan vlan-id` command creates a VLAN and displays the VLAN view.
+    The vlan vlan-id command creates a VLAN and displays the VLAN view.
 If the VLAN to be created exists, the VLAN view is displayed directly.

-    The `vlan batch { vlan-id1 [ to vlan-id2 ] }` command creates VLANs in batches.`
+    The vlan batch { vlan-id1 [ to vlan-id2 ] } command creates VLANs in batches.`

-    The `port link-type { access | hybrid | trunk }` command specifies the link type of an interface, which can be access, trunk, or hybrid.
+    The port link-type { access | hybrid | trunk } command specifies the link type of an interface, which can be access, trunk, or hybrid.

-    The `port default vlan vlan-id` command configures the default VLAN of an interface and assigns the interface to the VLAN.
+    The port default vlan vlan-id command configures the default VLAN of an interface and assigns the interface to the VLAN.

-    The `port trunk allow-pass vlan` command assigns a trunk port to the specified VLANs.
+    The port trunk allow-pass vlan command assigns a trunk port to the specified VLANs.

-    The `undo port trunk allow-pass vlan` command deletes a trunk port from the specified VLANs.
+    The undo port trunk allow-pass vlan command deletes a trunk port from the specified VLANs.

 ### b.
 Configure MAC address-based VLANs.
-    The ==mac-vlan mac-address== command associates a MAC address with a VLAN.
+    The mac-vlan mac-address command associates a MAC address with a VLAN.

+    The port hybrid untagged vlan command assigns a hybrid port to the specified VLANs to allow untagged frames to pass through.

+    To enable a port to forward packets based on associations between MAC addresses and VLANs, you must run the mac-vlan enable command.

+    The display vlan command displays information about VLANs.

+    The display vlan verbose command displays detailed information about a specified VLAN

+    The display mac-vlan command displays the configuration of MAC address-based VLAN assignment.

 ## 4. STP
+    The stp enable command enables STP, RSTP, or MSTP on a switching device or a port.
+By default, STP, RSTP, or MSTP is enabled on switches.

+    The stp mode{mstp | rstp | stp} command sets the operation mode of the spanning tree protocol on a switching device.

+    The display stp command displays the status of and statistics on a spanning tree instance.

+    The display stp brief command displays the brief status.

+    The stp root primary command specifies a switch as the root switching device.

+    The stp root secondary command specifies a switch as the secondary root bridge.

+    display stp
+    display stp brief

+Configure edge ports.

+    The stp edged-port enable command sets the current port as an edge port.

 ## 5. Eth-Trunk iStack and CSS
 ## 6. IP Routing
 ## 7. OSPF
+Complete basic device configuration.
+ie:
+-
+    Create an OSPF process using ospf command

+    The area command creates an OSPF area and displays the OSPF area view.

+    The network network-address wildcard-mask command specifies the interfaces on which OSPF is to be enabled.

+    The display ospf peer  command displays the OSPF neighbor information

+    Display ip routing-table protocol ospf displays the routes learned from OSPF.

+Configure OSPF authentication.
+Commands on the Router:

+    interface GigabitEthernet0/0/1
+    ospf authentication-mode md5 1 cipher HCIA-Datacom
+    interface GigabitEthernet0/0/3
+    ospf authentication-mode md5 1 cipher HCIA-Datacom
+    display this

+Advertisement

+    The default-route-advertise command advertises the default route to a common OSPF area.
+    If the always argument is not specified, the default route is advertised to other routers only when there are active non-OSPF default routes in the routing table of the local router.

 ## 8. ipv6
 ## 9. Inter-Vlan
 ## 10. WLAN